FilipMalczak/freestyle-writing/monday_tdd.md

 We understood that if you agree on something but won't make sure that both parties can re-read the terms at any point, we'll get into trouble.
-In afterthought, it would be easier to understand were there financial contracts on the table, and not intra-team agreements between colleagues **todo typo?**, wouldn't it?
+In afterthought, it would be easier to understand were there financial contracts on the table, and not intra-team agreements between colleagues, wouldn't it?

 We recognized that a person who could do both a technical and business code review would probably be able to juggle and play an instrument while reciting